 I allocated 1-2 hour of study 3 days in a week and 6-8 hours of study on weekends for two months.

 First, I completed RITA and then PMBOK separately once again.
 Then I gave 4 mock tests on Simplilearn.
 I gained almost 40% of my knowledge from these PMP practice exams, and by way of analyzing incorrect answers.
-After every exam, I almost spent another 2 hours analyzing the confusion I had while I answered those incorrectly.
+After every mock exam, I spent another 2 hours analyzing the confusion I had while I answered those incorrectly.

 I managed to score 72% and above in all of the 4 tests.
 This gave me some amount of confidence.